yo252yo/rensdemons/man.md

 Ren's Demons is a game written in a custom js game engine for any computer/phone that runs a web browser.
 Its engine is accessible to anyone from the js console, or its code on github.

 In addition to keeping the code clean, I thought I'd write this little guide for anyone curious.
-Also, it's probably **necessary to beat the demo** or to get some endings.
+Also, it's probably **necessary to beat the demo**.

 ## WINNING